Travel in Mauritius

-Located off Africa’s east coast, the Indian Ocean island of Mauritius is famous as one of the world’s most amazing beauty spots.
-Mark Twain described this island as heaven on earth and, with its white sand beaches and subtropical rainforests, it’s not hard to see why.
+Mauritius is a culturally diverse beauty spot located off Africa’s east coast.
+The Indian Ocean island of Mauritius is famous as one of the world’s most amazing destinations, Mark Twain described this island as heaven on earth and, with its white sand beaches and subtropical rainforests, it’s not hard to see why.
 Mauritius may be the sun lover’s dream destination but there is a lot more to this 788 sq km island than just stunning beaches.
 Mauritius is home to 1.3 million people, boasting a cultural mix of Africans, Europeans and Asians with Mauritian Creoles accounting for almost a third of the population.
 The island was first claimed by the Dutch in 1598, then by the French in 1715 and finally by the British in 1810.
 Now a republic, culturally-diverse Mauritius offers plenty of opportunities to become involved with the community and experience its popular attractions.

-There’s fun in store for the entire family at resorts, which plays host to three resorts in Mauritius.
+There’s fun in store for the everyone at one of the islands many resorts.
 An all-inclusive holiday package paves the way for a worry-free vacation.
 Families will be free to enjoy the fantastic scenery around them while residing in luxury, where fun activities abound and the food is delectable and fresh.
 Activities like golf, snorkelling and touring the sea in a glass-bottomed boat, are a just part of the resort experience.
 Moreover, accommodations are sumptuous and the service is world class.
 Travellers will find a wealth of wonderful activities within the Island's resorts - many with activities designed especially for children.
 On the other hand, getting out into the island is also enjoyable for everyone.
 You will never forget their glimpses of volcanoes, waterfalls, and lush tropical valleys.
-Mauritius is a pristine world that travellers will fall in love with and the children will never forget!
+Mauritius is a pristine world that travellers will fall in love with and have memories to never forget!